 THCA, or tetrahydrocannabinolic acid, is a cannabis compound that is beginning to demonstrate immense therapeutic potential despite the infancy of its research.
-You’ve heard of THC, and while they may sound similar, THCA actually has drastically different properties.
+You’ve heard of THC, and while they may sound similar, THCA actually has very different properties.
 Unlike THC, THCA is a non-psychoactive cannabinoid found in raw and live cannabis.
-As marijuana dries, THCA slowly converts to THC.
+As the plant dries, THCA slowly converts to THC.
 Heat expedites this conversion in a process known as decarboxylation, a fancy word that describes what happens when you smoke or vaporize flower.

-If you’ve purchased lab-tested cannabis, you may notice that the most abundant cannabinoid is either THC or THCA, either of which can stretch between 12-20% on average.
-While THCA is the more accurate label for flower that hasn’t been decarboxylated, they essentially mean the same thing if you assume the patient intends on smoking or vaporizing the product.
-But will this chemical misrepresentation make a difference when patients start to discover the unique medicinal properties of THCA?
+If you’ve purchased lab-tested cannabis, you may notice that the most abundant cannabinoid is either THC or THCA, either of which can stretch between 10-20% on average.
+While THCA is the more accurate label for flower that hasn’t been decarboxylated, they essentially mean the same thing if you assume the consumer intends on smoking, vaporizing, or heating the product in some way.
+But what are THCA’s properties if it isn’t converted to THC?

 What are THCA’s Effects and Benefits?

 There isn’t enough research on THCA to definitively state what it can treat and with what degree of efficacy, but preliminary research and anecdotal evidence suggest that THCA will play a pivotal role in cannabis medicine as the industry propels forward.
 Here are some of the potential benefits studies have started to unveil:

 Other possible medicinal avenues supported by patient stories include insomnia, muscle spasms, and pain.
 Unfortunately, we’ll have to wait for more studies to substantiate all of the above benefits before we can fully understand what THCA means for the future of cannabinoid-based medicines.